-Most people know how to cook rice and different countries or regions have slightly different ways of preparing it, I cook it Ecuadorian style because that is how I learned to do it and I think it tastes great this way.
-Nicolas sometimes cooks rice the way he learned in Japan: boil the rice in a lot of water (very similar to how pastas are cooked) until it is done, drain it and that’s it.
+Most people know how to cook rice and different countries or regions have slightly different ways of preparing it.
+I cook it Ecuadorian style because that is how I learned to do it and I think it tastes great this way.
+Nicolas sometimes cooks rice the way he learned in France: boil the rice in a lot of water (very similar to how pastas are cooked) until it is done, drain it and that’s it.

-2 tbs oil or butter – plus extra butter for finishing (optional)
+- 2 tbs oil or butter – plus extra butter for finishing (optional)

-2 tbs minced or finely chopped white onions
+- 2 tbs minced or finely chopped white onions

-Salt to taste (add the salt when you add the water and the water should taste like a lightly salted broth, for a lightly salted rice I add about 1/4 teaspoon of salt)
+- Salt to taste add the salt when you add the water and the water should taste like a lightly salted broth, for a lightly salted rice I add about 1/4 teaspoon of salt

-Optional – 1 garlic clove, minced
+- Optional – 1 garlic clove minced

 - Add the minced onions and garlic (and achiote if making arroz amarillo or yellow rice), cook until the onions are translucent or soft, about 2 minutes.

 - Add the rice and stir it in so that it is well coated by the oil, add the water and salt – increase the heat and bring it to a boil.